Mappleton Case Study

 Mappleton lies approximately 3km south of Hornsea on the Holderness Coast, East Yorkshire.
 The village of around 50 properties has been subject to intense erosion at a rate of two metres per year, resulting in the access road being only 50m from the cliff edge at its closest point.
 Mappleton is served by the B1242, the main road connecting settlements along the Holderness Coast.

 In August 2015, a large crack appeared at the top of the cliff to the south of the defences.
-The video compilation below shows this and coastal defences at Mappleton.
+The video compilation below shows this and the coastal defences at Mappleton.

 More details of this case study can be found on our A Level sister site www.alevelgeography.com.